 Please request sample data for that lab.
 Sample data is data similar to what you may have obtained in lab and may help you study for Quizzes.
 (Sample data is not the Virtual Lab.)
-You will be responsible for understanding the missed material, and normal deadlines will apply for completing homework and Pre-Lab Quizzes on Sakai.
+You will be responsible for understanding the missed material, and normal deadlines will apply for completing homework and pre-lab quizzes on Sakai.
 For graphs and homework where a hard copy is required, please turn the assignment into your Primary Laboratory Coordinator, with a note requesting full credit due to your absence the prior lab session.

-You may complete a 10 point Virtual Lab Assignment one time over the course of the semester.
+If you miss a lab, you may complete a 20 point Virtual Lab Assignment one time over the course of the semester.
 This assignment is done online and is intended to replace an absence in lab which is unavoidable and for a significantly important reason.
 You may not use it to replace a poor lab score or homework score.
 The due date/time for the Virtual Lab assignment can be found on the schedule at the end of the syllabus, and is the same for all sections.
-Please turn a hard copy of the assignment to Angela Boerger directly or drop it off in the department office, and ask that it be put into Angie's mailbox with verification of the date and time turned in.
+Please turn a hard copy of the assignment to the Instructor directly or drop it off in the department office (Flanner 125) and ask that it be put into instructor's mailbox with verification of the date and time turned in.
 Do not submit the assignment via email.
-Directions for this assignment can be found at the end of the Lab Manual, and direct any questions you have to Angie, aboerge@luc.edu.
+Directions for this assignment can be found at the end of the Lab Manual, and direct any questions you have to your instructor, not your TA.
 If you complete the virtual lab, you will not receive any feedback on it until the end of the semester.